radicle-dev/rips/0002-storage-layout.md

 The layout must support multiple resources and multiple peers per resource.
 Under the `storage` directory, each resource will be a [bare git repository][git-bare].
-For each resource in the storage, it must have a stable and unique identifier.
+For each resource in the storage, it must have a stable and globally unique identifier.
 This is to ensure that resources are stored uniquely in the `storage` and can be easily addressed by their identifier.

 ```
 storage/